Getty

 Watch What’s Trending Now!

-Talking to Sky Sports, Justin Rose, the English veteran, has made a bold statement for Scottie Scheffler & Co.
-“I think America have tried too hard to become a team, whereas Europe is a bit more natural and organic, and I think it comes from deeper roots in a way….” said the European Captain.
-Donald might be on to something here.
-For instance, if we look at the team rosters, the European team stays almost identical except for the rookie Rasmus Hojgaard.
-The American team is quite fresh; on the other hand, with 4 rookies on the roster this year.
+“I think America have tried too hard to become a team, whereas Europe is a bit more natural and organic, and I think it comes from deeper roots in a way,” Rose said.
+For instance, if we look at the team rosters, the European team has stayed almost identical as compared to last year, except for the rookie Rasmus Hojgaard.
+The American team, on the other hand, is somewhat newer, with 4 rookies, that is, Ben Griffin, Cameron Young, JJ Spaun, and Russell Henley, on the roster.
 This paints a bigger picture than just good team picks by the captain.

 Further, he added, “… I think the Americans have gotten a little bit… they think being a great team is about being best mates.
 I really don’t think that’s what being a great team is…” Rose questioned the selection of the American side, stating it does not resemble the ideology and character of the American side’s history.
 Well, for the European side, that has been the idea: to create an impact in the history of the European Ryder Cup with small participation each time.
 Back in 2023, too, Rose, during the No Laying Up podcast, shared about the same.
 When asked about what united the team, he replied, “Team culture.”